morgangch/Jam2/README.md

 ## Contributions

-Contributions are done through Merge Requests on [Github Jam2](https://github.com/Thomasmass/Jam2.git)
+Contributions are made via merge requests on [Jam2](https://github.com/Thomasmass/Jam2.git) Github.

 Unity error and unanimity acceptance should be resolved before a Merge Request can be merged.